Prices of apartments and single-family homes

 Note

-The category of "new and renovated flats" includes, according to Flat Zone's methodology, first sales of new flats (in the developer-client relationship; at the time of sale according to the price list) and resales of new flats (so-called renovated flats in the client-client relationship; at the time of registration in the Land Registry) built since 1995.
-Flats built before 1995 are classified as 'older flats'.
+According to Flat Zone’s methodology, the “new and nearly new apartments” category includes first-time sales of new apartments (in the developer-client relationship; at the time of sale according to the price list) and resales of new apartments (so-called nearly new apartments in a client-to-client relationship; at the time of registration in the real estate cadastre) built since 1995.
+Apartments built before 1995 fall into the "older apartments" category.

 For download: